 For another easy apple recipe, check out my post on Tuscan Apple Cake.

-OR IF YOU’RE LOOKING FOR MORE FRUIT RECIPES, CHECK OUT THESE POSTS –
+OR IF YOU WANT MORE FRUIT RECIPE IDEAS, TRY ANY OF THESE POSTS –

 - Orange & Mandarin Ricotta Pancakes